AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 * 2b.
 Duplicated contact information found

     * 2b1.
-Devbooks shows an error message
+DevBooks shows an error message
     * 2b2.
 User input new add command with contact information

       Steps 2b1-2b2 are repeated until the new contact information does not duplicate with existing contacts.